Bunnicula: Harold

 Harold is an old, scruffy and loving dog under the Monroes' care who narrates the books.

 Chester

 The highly imaginative, prideful orange tabby cat who loves good literature and milk.
 Ever since Bunnicula's arrival, Chester has become increasingly jealous and convinced that the bunny could be a threat, though by the end he becomes friends with Bunnicula.
 Chester is often paranoid.

 Howie

 The carefree and sometimes slightly dim Dachshund puppy who was adopted by the Monroes from Chateau Bow-Wow, he views Chester as his father.

 Peter "Pete" Monroe

 The oldest of two boys who slacks off often, he often bullies his younger brother Toby and the pets, except for Bunnicula.

 Toby Monroe

-The younger of two boys who is kinder than Pete, he likes to share his snacks with Harold during his late-night readings and is adored by Harold, Chester, Bunnicula, and Howie.
-Toby's family adopted Bunnicula after the family brought him home.
+The younger of two boys, Toby is portrayed as kinder than Pete and is shown sharing snacks with Harold during his late-night reading sessions.
+He is depicted as being well liked by Harold, Chester, Bunnicula, and Howie.
+Toby’s family later adopts Bunnicula after bringing him home.